-The third command sets the path to a directory in which the browser expects to find either a navio or .netscape subdirectory.
-This directory is expected to contain the browser configuration files that are typically found in a user's home navio directory or the boot/navio directory for Navio or the .netscape or boot/.netscape directories for Netscape (or Netscape_Lite) supplied on the install media.
+The third command sets the path to a directory in which the browser expects to find a .netscape subdirectory.
+This directory is expected to contain the browser configuration files that are typically found in a user's home .netscape or .../tekxp/boot/.netscape directories for Netscape (or Netscape_Lite) supplied on the install media.